OmniBrowser GuideBook

 Click on Differential Expression and in Violin Plot tab shows the violin plot.

-Generate violin plot: Input and select the target gene or gene set, or edit genes in data view, and then click on Search, you may also change Group By properties to adjust the violin plot.
+Generate violin plot: Input and select the target gene or gene set then click on Search, you may also change Group By properties to adjust the violin plot.
 Groups can also be filtered from the legend on the Groups tab.

 F-test is conducted on the fly by default to evaluate statistical significance.
 The overall F and p values can be found on the top of a violin plot.
-T-test result of each group compared with the rest shows up when your mouse hovers on the group bar.
+T-test result of each group compared with the rest shows up when you put the mouse over a group's name of the legend on the right.

-Subgroup function highlights the differential expression among subgroups.
+Subgroup function: Subgroup function highlights the differential expression among subgroups.
 Group By can select the first-layer grouping. the second-layer grouping can be selected with the SubGroup By button and the number of subgroups you need can be determined in SubGroup In item.
-Finally, subgroups can be defined in the drop-down list.
+Finally, subgroups can be defined in the pop-up list.

 # 4.4.3 Heatmap